Yan Fuqing

 Yan Fuqing (颜福庆 (顏福慶, Yán Fúqìng); 1882–1970), also known as Fu Ching (F.C.)
 Yen, was a Chinese medical practitioner, public health pioneer, civil servant, and educator.

 Born in Shanghai in 1882, Yen came from a renowned family with a history of serving the Chinese government and society.
 Notable relatives include cousin Chinese Premier Yan Huiqing, in-law Liu Hongsheng, and the Soong sisters.

 A graduate of St. John's College and Yale Medical School, Yen later returned to China and pioneered several public health initiatives, including the establishment of a local Red Cross, overseeing the Hunan-Yale Agreement, the foundation of the National Medical Association of China as well as the National Shanghai Medical College, now the Medical College at Fudan University.

 Yen actively treated patients during the Japanese occupation of China in World War II, and subsequently during the Cultural Revolution.
-Due to his historical, social status, practice of Christianity, and Western ties, he was barred from joining the Communist Party of China (CPC).
+Due to his historical, social status, practice of Christianity, and Western ties, he was barred from joining the Chinese Communist Party (CCP).
 By 1966, his home, property, and social standing had been destroyed for political reasons.
 Yen died under house arrest in 1970.
 After his death, he has been celebrated as a patriot and hero by the Chinese government.

 Early life and education

 The second of five children, Yen Fuqing was born in July 1882.
 His father, Yen Rusong, was a pastor who raised their family as practicing Episcopalians.
 Yen and his siblings were noted for being Western-educated.
 Both his father and his uncle, Yen Yongjing, had volunteered to fight for the Union North in the American Civil War while attending college at Kenyon in Ohio.

 During his childhood, Yen Fuqing's father died, leaving his uncle, Yen Yongjing, to take care of him at the age of seven.
-Due to his father's death and mother's sickness, Fuqing became interested in medicine at a young age.
+Due to his father's death and his mother's sickness, Fuqing became interested in medicine at a young age.
 He grew up in a relatively cosmopolitan environment, heavily influenced by Western and Christian morality and thought.
 Uncle Yan Yongjing was founder and a principal educator at St. John's University in Shanghai, and Yen Fuqing was given an Anglican education there.
 After graduating from St. John's University's School of Medicine in 1903, Yen briefly went to work at St. Luke's Hospital before traveling to South Africa to treat Chinese miners working in the then-British colony.